How to watch SpaceX give its Starlink satellite launch another go Tuesday after three scrubs

 The launch, originally scheduled for September, has been postponed multiple times due to weather, including twice last week due to heavy clouds in one case and an aberrant ground sensor reading in another.
-Monday's scrub was the third, yet again blamed on weather.
+Monday's scrub was yet again blamed on weather.
 SpaceX tweeted that it's planning for 7:29 a.m.
 ET (4:29 a.m.
 PT) Tuesday from Cape Canaveral, Florida, with a 70 percent chance of "favorable" weather.
+As soon as the livestream is available we'll embed it here.

 Elon Musk's trademark reusable rocket will be making its third flight when it lifts off from Kennedy Space Center.
 This specific unit sent astronauts Doug Hurley and Bob Behnken to orbit in May and then launched a South Korean satellite in July.
 So far, SpaceX has managed to launch and land the same rocket up to six times.